 In 2011 new bills were introduced.
 Luckily the 1,000 colon bill stayed red, because in Costa Rican slang un rojo means a thousand.

 One pretty cool thing about the bills is that when you put them in a circle, the drawings from each edge become complete.

 You will need to check the exchange rate lose to the time you are going.
 The rate from US dollar to Costa Rican colon has roughly been 600 to $1 for the last year.

 The coolest thing about Costa Rican money, in my opinion, is how gorgeous it is.
 A deer, a shark, a monkey, a sloth, a hummingbird, and the blue morpho butterfly are all some of the popular Costa Rican wildlife depicted on the bills in full color.

 YOU’LL ALSO LOVE: Costa Rica With Kids- The Complete Guide

 US dollars in Costa Rica

 US dollars are widely accepted in Costa Rica.
 Many hotels and tours will only provide prices for tourists in dollars.
-It’s partly becuase the exchange rate fluctuates quite a bit throughout the year, and it’s partly becasue the dollar is a more stable currency than the colon.
+It’s partly because the exchange rate fluctuates quite a bit throughout the year, and it’s partly because the dollar is a more stable currency than the colon.
 It’s also just to make things easier for tourists.

 However, apart from hotels and tours, you cannot expect change to be given back in dollars- not even at the airport.
-What generally happens is you will ask to pay in dollars, the shop keeper will calculate your rate in colones (usually at a really crappy rate like 500 colones to the dollar) and then give you the change in local currency.
+What generally happens is you will ask to pay in dollars, and the shopkeeper will calculate your rate in colones (usually at a really crappy rate like 500 colones to the dollar) and then give you the change in local currency.

 Related post: Guide To Costa Rican Fruit